ansatzcapital/dilib/docs/source/patterns.md

 ## Compare two systems in one process

-The disadvantage of keeping global caches is the process becomes the container for all objects, making it difficult to test two configurations of the same system with confidence.
+The disadvantage of using global caches is the the process becomes the container for all objects, making it difficult to test two configurations of the same system with confidence.

-With `dilib` containers, however, provides an approach to guaranteeing isolation between two differently configured systems (assuming the objects being created don't access global state underneath):
+With `dilib` containers, however, one can create multiple views of objects that are isolated from each other in the same process (assuming the objects being created don't access global state underneath).
+E.g.:

 ```python
 default_config = dilib.get_config(CarConfig)